Powerlearnproject/se-day1-assignment-osumahezra/README.md

 **Early Foundations (1940s-1950s)**:  This period saw the invention of the first Digital Computers like ENIAC and UNIVAC.Software was written in machine code and assembly language.
 They had Assembly languages which simplified programming.
 There was the birth of High-level languages FORTRAN (1957) and LISP (1958) (1950s)

-**The Software Crisis & Structured Programming (1960s – 1970s)**: Growing software complexity led to unreliable and costly projects.
-Hence, the introduction of the term “Software Engineering” coined at the 1968 NATO Conference to address these challenges.
+**The Software Crisis & Structured Programming (1960s - 1970s)**: Growing software complexity led to unreliable and costly projects.
+Hence, the introduction of the term 'Software Engineering' coined at the 1968 NATO Conference to address these challenges.
 Edsger Dijkstra promoted structured programming to improve readability and maintainability.
 Languages like Pascal (1970) and C (1972) emerged.The Waterfall Model (1970) formalized a step-by-step approach to software development.

-**Rise of Object-Oriented Programming (OOP) & Software Development Methodologies (1980s – 1990s)**: Smalltalk (1980) and C++ (1985) introduced OOP concepts which promoted reusability, modularity, and scalability.
+**Rise of Object-Oriented Programming (OOP) & Software Development Methodologies (1980s - 1990s)**: Smalltalk (1980) and C++ (1985) introduced OOP concepts which promoted reusability, modularity, and scalability.
 Spiral Model (1986) combined iterative development with risk assessment and formalised software testing methods were introduced.
 The World Wide Web (1991) expanded software’s reach, Java (1995) enabled cross-platform development and the open-source movement grew with Linux (1991) and Apache (1995).

 **Q2.
 List and briefly explain the phases of the Software Development Life Cycle.**